cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/office-365-tenant-isolation-overview.md

 search.appverid:
 - MET150
 ms.collection: Strat_O365_Enterprise
-description: "Summary: A summary of how Microsoft enforces tenant isolation for Office 365."
+description: "A summary of how Microsoft enforces tenant isolation for Office 365."
 ---

-# Tenant Isolation in Microsoft Office 365
+# Tenant Isolation in Office 365

 One of the primary benefits of cloud computing is concept of a shared, common infrastructure across numerous customers simultaneously, leading to economies of scale.
 This concept is called *multi-tenancy*.
 Microsoft works continuously to ensure that the multi-tenant architectures of our cloud services support enterprise-level security, confidentiality, privacy, integrity, and availability standards.